 Learn how to fill your plate with healthy, nutrient-dense foods by logging your meals on the MyPlate app.
 Download now to fine-tune your diet today!

 Purple hull peas are primarily a source of carbohydrates, as each half-cup serving contains 19 grams.
 This is 3 grams more carbohydrates than a half-cup of black-eyed peas contains.
 Carbohydrates are your body's primary energy source, so purple hull peas can aid in your athletic efforts.

-Purple hull peas are high in dietary fiber, with 5 g in each half-cup serving.
+Purple hull peas are high in dietary fiber, with 5 grams in each half-cup serving.
 Dietary fiber is an essential nutrient that can help you manage your cholesterol levels and can aid in dieting, as it promotes feelings of fullness.

-Purple hull peas are rich in protein, with each half-cup supplying 6 g, as much as one egg provides.
+Purple hull peas are rich in protein, with each half-cup supplying 6 grams, as much as one egg provides.
 Protein is essential for building muscle, and increasing your protein intake may also aid in weight loss.

 Vitamins and Minerals

 Purple hill peas aren't rich in vitamins and minerals, but each half-cup does contain 10 percent of the daily recommended intake of iron and 2 percent of the recommended daily intake of calcium.